-A asian cuisine is here to stay and in Porto there is no shortage of options, whether to try out sushi or eat a delicious ramen.
-However, this time we’re going to take you to see some of the best Korean restaurants in the city (and beyond).
+Asian cuisine is here to stay and Porto has no shortage of options, whether you want to try sushi or to eat a delicious ramen.
+However, this time we’re going to show you some of the best Korean restaurants in the city (and beyond).

-In general, South Korean culture is increasingly present in Western countries, be it for its famous series such as “Squid Game the K-Pop musical phenomenon or, of course, its incredible dishes.
+In general, South Korean culture is becoming more and more present in Western countries, whether it’s because of its famous series like “Squid Game”, the K-Pop music phenomenon or, of course, its incredible dishes.

-From Korean barbecue fashion to the possibility of wearing Hanbok, a traditional costume, save this article for later.
+From the Korean barbecue craze to the possibility of wearing Hanbok, a traditional costume, save this article for later.
 It promises to be a real guide for all fans of Korea.

 Table Of Contents